A posteriori error estimates via equilibrated fluxes 2021/2022

 Course description

-Numerical simulations have become a basic tool for approximation of various phenomena in the sciences, engineering, medicine, and many other domains.
+Numerical simulations have become a basic tool for approximation of various phenomena described by partial differential equations in the sciences, engineering, medicine, environment, and many other domains.

-Two questions of primordial interest are: The theory of a posteriori error estimation allows to give/indicate answers to these questions.
-This course presents its basic principles for model problems.
-An abstract unified framework is derived.
-Applications to the finite element, finite volume, mixed finite element, and discontinuous Galerkin methods are given.
+Questions of primordial interest are: The theory of a posteriori error estimation and adaptivity allows to indicate answers to these questions.
+This course presents its basic principles for a selection of model problems.
+An abstract unified framework is derived, with applications to textbook numerical algorithms: spatial discretizations (finite element, finite volume, mixed finite element, discontinuous Galerkin), time steppings (higher-order), iterative linearizations (fixed point, Zarantonello, Newton), and iterative algebraic solvers (multigrid).

 Course topics